-With roughly 22% of the population fully vaccinated as of mid-April according to the CDC’s COVID Data Tracker, we still have a long way to go to get everyone protected.
-In Texas, people who are 16 and older are now eligible to receive a COVID-19 vaccination.
-The shots are available in a variety of places, including large vaccine hubs as well as through community vaccine providers such as pharmacies and clinics.
+With nearly 54% of the population fully vaccinated as of mid-September, according to the CDC’s COVID Data Tracker, we still have a long way to go to get everyone protected.
+According to Texas Health and Human Services, people who are 12 and older are now eligible to receive a COVID-19 vaccination.
+The shots are available in a variety of places, which can be found on Vaccines.gov.

 While getting the shot is pretty straightforward, you may have questions about how to alleviate potential side effects or whether you can get a mammogram after your shot.
 You should always talk with your doctor about your specific health concerns, but the CDC offers general recommendations for how to make your COVID-19 vaccine experience the best possible.

 If you are getting a COVID vaccination, here are 5 things not to do.